piastry/cifs-utils/mount.cifs.rst

   If this option is not specified, then acdirmax value will be set to ``actimeo`` value, see ``actimeo`` for more details.

+multichannel
+  This option enables multichannel feature.
+Multichannel is an SMB3 protocol feature that allows client to establish multiple transport connections to an SMB server and bind them into a single authenticated SMB session.
+This feature enhances fault tolerance and increases throughput by distributing traffic across several connections.
+With this mount option default is to use two channels if the server supports multichannel.
+The ``max_channels`` parameter can be specified if you desire to use more than two channels.

+max_channels=arg
+  This option is applicable while using ``multichannel`` feature. max_channels option allows the user to specify the number of transport connections that should be establised between client and server up to a limit of 16.
+Using this option implicitly enables the ``multichannel`` feature.
+  If max_channels option not specified, ``multichannel`` feature defaults to using 2 connections.

 noposixpaths
   If unix extensions are enabled on a share, then the client will typically allow filenames to include any character besides '/' in a